Antithrombin (Activity and Antigen)

-Liver failure, because antithrombin is produced in the liver
+Liver failure.
+This is because antithrombin is made in the liver.

-Kidney disease that may cause too much antithrombin to be expelled in the urine
+Kidney disease.
+This may cause too much antithrombin to be sent out of your body in

 Why do I need this test?

-A pulmonary embolism, or a blood clot that becomes lodged in the lung
+A blood clot that becomes stuck in the lung (pulmonary embolism)

-A clot that forms in the abdomen or near the brain
+A clot that forms in the belly or near the brain

 What other tests might I have along with this test?

-Protein C deficiency, a rare genetic disease that causes people to make abnormal blood clots
+Protein C deficiency.
+This is a rare genetic disease that causes people to make abnormal blood clots.

-Protein S deficiency, another rare disease that causes people to make abnormal blood clots
+Protein S deficiency.
+This is another rare disease that causes people to make abnormal blood clots.

-Factor V Leiden, a more common inherited disorder that raises the risk of making abnormal blood clots
+Factor V Leiden.
+This is a more common disorder passed down in families that raises the risk of making

-Factor II G20210A, a gene mutation associated with increased levels of the clotting factor prothrombin.
-This means clots are more likely to form when they should not.
+Having more clotting factor means clots are more likely to form when they should not.